Keenan-Faure/Book-Bot/GrocerSimulator/config/README.md

     - For WooCommerce we need the SKUs of exisitng products (simple products should not be private)
     - For SageOne we need the product IDs (Internal Identifiers)

-Please place a generous amount in the sheet, but please note the program window only allows a certain amount as it is an absolute height not respective to the elements inside.
+Please place a generous amount in the .json file, but please note the program window only allows a certain amount as it is an absolute height not respective to the elements inside.

 Config.json
 -